UMD-INST377/Group-Project-Base/README.md

 ### Considering the Spotify API was a struggle to use, we believed that an Open key API wuld be the best way to go as we found this on coindesk
 (https://www.markdownguide.org/cheat-sheet/)

+# Project Goal

-## The goal of our project was to display up to moment pricing for bitcoin in the three largest currencies.
+### The goal of our project was to display up to moment pricing for bitcoin in the three largest currencies.
 ### In the future it would be interesting to also look at the price fluctuation over time with a line graph.

 #### The visualization for our project is a bar chart of the rate of bitcoin in USD, EUR, GBP.